Jagannath: Buddhist origins

 Sarva Buddha Mayam Siddhi Vyapinam Gaganopamam.

 Abhinav Patra argues that it has not been historically ascertained whether the deity Jagannath as worshipped by Indrabhuti was just a coincidental homonym with the present Jagannath or referred to the same deity.

-The 10th century era text Kubjikāmatatantra, mentions Viraja (ancient capital of Utkala) as the goddess of Oddiyana, with which Indrabhuti's son Padmasambhava is associated with.
-The Saddharmapundarika records a prophecy in which the Lord assures Śāriputra, that he would be in a distant future time a Buddha under the name of Padmaprabha, and that his place of enlightenment would be Viraja.
-Padmasambhava and Tārā, along with other deities are invoked in an inscription of 25 lines incised in nail-headed characters of the late 8th-9th century on the back of an image of Lokeśvara/Mahākaruṇā at Udaygiri not far from Jajpur, which states that a stupa with a relic inside and dwelt in by the Tathāgata was set up on that very spot.
+The 10th century era text Kubjikāmatatantra mentions Biraja (ancient capital of Utkala) as the goddess of Oddiyana, with which Indrabhuti's son Padmasambhava is associated.
+The Saddharmapundarika records a prophecy in which the Lord assures Śāriputra, that he would be in a distant future time a Buddha under the name of Padmaprabha, and that his place of enlightenment would be Biraja.
+Padmasambhava and Tārā, along with other deities are invoked in an inscription of 25 lines incised in nail-headed characters of the late 8th-9th century on the back of an image of Avalokiteśvara/Mahākaruṇā at Udaygiri not far from Jajpur, which states that a stupa with a relic inside and dwelt in by the Tathāgata was set up on that very spot.
 The stupa is believed to have contained the relics of Padmasambhava.
 Though the site is only partially excavated, at least one stupa has been unearthed.
 According to Nabin Kumar Sahu, this mass of evidence, supports the belief that Indrabhuti was the king of Odisha which is same as Oddiyana or Odra-pitha, of which the main deities are Jagganath and Viraja.

-Some scholars argue that evidences of Jagannatha's Buddhist nature are found from Medieval Odia Literature.
-Many medieval Odia poets suggest to their readers, that they wrote their books on the commands of a formless god-like personality, identifying the Buddhist principles of Sunya (The great void) and Alekha (The formless one) with Jagannath himself.
+Some scholars argue that evidences of Jagannatha's Buddhist nature are found from medieval Odia literature.
+Many medieval Odia poets suggest to their readers, that they wrote their books on the commands of a formless god-like personality, identifying the Buddhist principles of Śūnya (The great void) and Alekha (The formless one) with Jagannath himself.
 The idols of Jagannath triad are not anthropomorphic like Hindu idols, but instead are stumps of wood with crude symbolic facial features and stumpy obtrusions for limbs.

 Odia poet Sarala Dasa of 15th century in his Mahabharata, describes Lord Jagannatha as a form of Buddha.